GameGarbage/youtd2/docs/wave_spawner.explaination.md

 Each wave contains specific creep combinations, race types, armor types, and special properties

-Wave Control:
+# Wave Control:

     func start_wave(level: int):
         var wave: Wave = get_wave(level)
         wave.state = Wave.State.SPAWNING
         _current_wave = wave
         _creep_spawner.start_spawning_wave(wave)

-Copy

-Insert at cursor
-gdscript
     Controls the spawning of individual waves

     Manages wave state transitions

     Displays wave information to players

     Special Features:

     Supports bonus waves

     Has a "neverending mode" where it keeps generating additional waves:

     if game_is_neverending:
         var last_generated_level: int = _wave_list.back().get_level()
         if distance_to_last_generated_wave < 20:
             _generate_waves_for(last_generated_level + 1, 20)

-Copy

-Insert at cursor
-gdscript
-Wave Properties:
+# Wave Properties:

-Each wave includes:
+# Each wave includes:

     Creep combinations

     Race types

     Armor types

     Special properties

     Health values for different creep sizes

-Communication:
+# Communication:

     Uses signals to communicate wave states:

     wave_spawned

     wave_finished

     Provides detailed messaging to players about wave composition

     The system is designed to be flexible and maintainable, with clear separation of concerns between wave generation, management, and spawning.
 It supports both finite and infinite game modes, and includes detailed logging for debugging purposes.

     This is typical of a tower defense game where waves of enemies come at regular intervals, with increasing difficulty and variety as the levels progress.
 The system allows for different enemy types, special properties, and bonus waves to keep the gameplay interesting and challenging.